-- □ Requesting organizations should establish lodging and dining sites where social distancing can be established, and the requesting organization can manage and control access and direct sanitation. - This can include appropriately sized sleeper trailers, tents, renting out entire hotels/motels, or nontraditional spaces for crew-only use. - Keep crews that are working together in the same lodging and dining facilities. - Have a plan for feeding crews in the event restaurants are closed by government order. - Have lodging, dining, and common areas cleaned following CDC guidelines.
-(See CDC recommendations.) - Cleaning supplies, hand sanitizer, sanitation supplies, etc. should be available for all crews located at all lodging and meals areas. - Provide laundry service, if needed. - Minimize travel in large vehicles such as buses by having crews use trucks for transportation between lodging and work sites. - Have vehicles cleaned following CDC guidelines.
-(See CDC recommendations.) - Try to minimize exposure by providing box lunches, snacks, water, etc.
+- □ Requesting organizations should establish lodging and dining sites where social distancing can be established, and the requesting organization can manage and control access and direct sanitation. - This can include appropriately sized sleeper trailers, tents, renting out entire hotels/motels, or nontraditional spaces for crew-only use. - Keep crews that are working together in the same lodging and dining facilities.
+However, consider ways to maximize social distancing, such as limiting rooms to one per person, keeping different companies on different floors, minimizing servicing of rooms, and having pickup locations for linens and room supplies. - Consider working with local authorities to develop exemptions from emergency closure and/or stay-at-home orders for hotels or other lodging facilities and their staff so they can serve mutual assistance crews. - Have a plan for feeding crews in the event restaurants are closed by government order. - Have lodging, dining, and common areas cleaned following CDC guidelines.
+(See CDC recommendations.) - Cleaning supplies, hand sanitizer, sanitation supplies, etc. should be available for all crews located at all lodging and meals areas. - Provide laundry service, if needed.

+- Minimize travel in large vehicles such as buses by having crews use trucks for transportation between lodging and work sites. - Have vehicles cleaned following CDC guidelines.
+(See CDC recommendations.) - Try to minimize exposure by providing box lunches, snacks, water, etc. - Companies should check with hotel operators to confirm preferred hotels will remain open for mutual assistance crews.
+If hotels currently are closed, verify the length of time necessary for operators to reopen hotels, which could delay access to lodging.